-Open-label Ventolin HFA will be provided as individually labeled MDIs.
+Open-label Supplies: Open-label Atrovent HFA and Ventolin HFA will be provided as individually labeled MDIs.
 Each MDI will contain a single label.

 Both single and two-part labels will be printed with black ink and may include the following text: